Early District Attorneys

 - Supreme Court Justice Sonia M. Sotomayor

-- Governor Andrew M. Cuomo
+- Former Governor Andrew M. Cuomo

 - Former Governors Thomas E. Dewey, Charles S. Whitman, and Eliot Spitzer